andrexp/gardena-local-control/README.md

         fw_setenv dev_debug_enable_nngforward 1

 9. Have fun!

+### How do I determine the location of GARDENA_NNG_FORWARD_PATH_EVT and GARDENA_NNG_FORWARD_PATH_CMD
+This files are used to create the pipe for accessing the interprocess communication.
+After enabling the

+    dev_debug_enable_nngforward

+flag the gateway prepares the local access to the lemonbeatd communication.
+You have two options to install your script:

+1. You install the script with root access onto your gateway directly.
+Be aware the files will be deleted in case of a firmware upgrade.
+To avoid that include your script directory into:

+        /etc/sysupgrade.conf

+In addition keep in mind that the storage of the Gardena Smart Gateway is limited.
+There are only a few megabytes free.
+If you install all the dependencies and you want to have some logging on it you may run out of space.
+But the main advantage of this method is you don't need to care about networking problems.
+Why this is important?
+See next solution.

+2. You install the script on another machine e.g. a RaspberryPi or any other SoC.
+If you do so you have to mirror the communication ports onto the serving machine with:

+        socat UNIX-LISTEN:/tmp/lemonbeatd-event.ipc,fork,reuseaddr,unlink-early TCP:192.168.178.151:28152 &
+        socat UNIX-LISTEN:/tmp/lemonbeatd-command.ipc,fork,reuseaddr,unlink-early TCP:192.168.178.151:28153 &

+Keep in mind to check if the process is killed.
+In this case the communication to the gateway will be lost and no information can be gathered.

 ### Where can I find the device_id
 The simplest way to obatin your desired device_id is to observe the output of the GardenaLocalControl when controlling e.g. a mower or any other device through the App.